Avoid a major meltdown by knowing the essential steps to take when a flight plan veers off course

-And now there’s another wrinkle travelers need to know about: The Department of Transportation (DOT) recently rolled back parts of its automatic-compensation rules for significant delays and cancellations.
+Surely you can get a refund, or be compensated for having to shell out extra cash to stay in a hotel while you wait for a new flight.
+Right?
+Well, there’s a wrinkle travelers need to know about: The Department of Transportation (DOT) has rolled back some of its automatic-compensation rules for cancellations and significant delays.
 That means if you experience any major problems, the promise of a quick, hassle-free payout or refund is no longer guaranteed.

-So what happens if your holiday trip hits a significant snag during the busiest travel time of the year?
-You may still be eligible for a full refund or other protections, but the rules have definitely changed.
-We have all the details below on what to do if your flight has been delayed or canceled.
+But don’t give up hope just yet—you may still be eligible for money back or other protections, though the rules have definitely changed.
+Ahead, we have all the details on what to do if your flight has been delayed or canceled.
+Read on to learn exactly what to do when (not if!) this happens to you.

-Get Reader’s Digest’s Read Up newsletter for more travel, holidays, humor, cleaning, tech and fun facts all week long.
+Get Reader’s Digest’s Read Up newsletter for more travel news, holidays, humor, cleaning, tech and fun facts all week long.

 Why are flights usually delayed or canceled?